The Midnight Express (film): Plot

 As described in a review in a film magazine, after a wild jazz party, railroad owner John Oakes (Nichols) disowns his son Jack (Haines) for being shiftless.
 Jack decides to rehabilitate himself and turns over a new leaf by quitting his palatial home and going to work in his father's railroad yard as a laborer in the roundhouse.
 Chasing an escaped convict, Silent Bill Brachely (Harmon), who had stolen his auto, leads Jack to the home of James Travers (Tilton), engineer of the big locomotive, the Midnight Express.
-There he meets and falls in love with the engineer’s daughter, Mary (Hammerstein).
+There he meets and falls in love with the engineer's daughter, Mary (Hammerstein).
 The convict, who swears to get back at Jack, is sent back to jail.
 He escapes again and corners Jack in a lonely dispatch station on a mountainside.
-A terrific fight ensues and Jack wins. just in time to derail However, several freight cars have broken from the train and are speeding down a mountainous grade, heading toward the Midnight Express which is ascending the incline.
+A terrific fight ensues and Jack wins.
+However, several freight cars have broken from the train and are speeding down a mountainous grade, heading toward the Midnight Express which is ascending the incline.
 Jack is able to derail the runaway freight cars just in time to save the Midnight Express.
-As the result Jack, gets back in his father’s good graces and wins the affections of Mary.
+As a result, Jack gets back in his father's good graces and wins the affections of Mary.